 Whatever time of day you stop by, you will almost always be greeted with busloads full of tourists and a full car park.
 Ek Balam is the perfect example of the kind of over-tourism that can happen when people rave about an underrated place on social media.

 While tourists are to be expected in fascinating archeological sites and Mayan ruins, the admission fees for Ek Balam have soared.
 A few years ago, site admission was just 85 pesos per person.

 Now, the total price including taxes is a whopping 498 (£19.50/$25) pesos for foreign travelers and 198 pesos (£8/$10) for Mexicans.
 This is comparable to the prices at Uxmal and Chichen Itza, though these two alternative sites are far more expansive.

 Alternatively, there are far cheaper, less crowded, and more interesting ruins to visit.
-Edzna, Mayapan, and Xcombo are all places to add to your radar.
+Edzna, Mayapan, Dzibilchaltun, and Xcambo are all places to add to your radar.